aswatisrl/vidi-mqtt-driver/README.md

 This section describes how to install the VIDI MQTT Driver with Docker Compose.
 Although Docker is a cross-platform containerization software, the present guide shows the installation commands for a Linux host, as this is the most common scenario.

 ### Docker Compose
-Docker Compose makes it possible to configure and run multiple Docker containers at once using a docker-compose.yml file.
+Docker Compose makes it possible to configure and run multiple Docker containers at once using the `compose.yml` file.
 The driver is composed by the following containers:

 - **mysql**: MySQL database server, used to store device configurations and frame logs